wmde/wbaas-deploy/README.md

 ### helmfile

-Apply the helmfiles that are setup to work with the lcoal environment with `helmfile --environment local diff/apply`.
+Apply the helmfiles that are setup to work with the local environment with `helmfile --environment local diff/apply` in the `k8s/helmfile` directory.

 **Note: This is a work in progress**